-We provide two environments as part of SEAN an indoor scene modeled after our real world lab and a large outdoor scene.
+We provide three environments as part of SEAN an indoor scene modeled after our real world lab and a large outdoor scene.
 We also provide instructions for importing and using the Windridge city environment.

 For details on using the lab scene, please see the instructions on running the simulator.